virtualagc/virtualagc/SundialE/README.md

 Idealized, the process of reconstructing source code from a dump of physical rope-memory modules goes something like the following:

  1. Obtain an octal dump of the physical rope-memory modules.
 I'll refer to this as the ROPE.
 In this case, that's the file SundialE.bin.
- 2. Choose software version(s) to the ROPE, but for which we have actual source code.
+ 2. Choose software version(s) similar to the ROPE, but for which we have actual source code.
 I'll refer to these as the BASELINEs.
 In this case, we have a single BASELINE, namely the files in the Aurora12/ folder of the source tree.
  3. Analyze the BASELINE, using the programs found in the Tools/disassemblerAGC/ folder of the source tree.
-This analysis results, among other things, in a BASELINE.patterns file, which provides a lot of information about the subroutines and other symbolic data in the BASELINE, but with absoluted addressing stripped away, and presented in a form in which a pattern-search based on it can be applied to the ROPE.
+This analysis results, among other things, in a BASELINE.patterns file, which provides a lot of information about the subroutines and other symbolic data in the BASELINE, but with absolute addressing stripped away, and presented in a form in which a pattern-search based on it can be applied to the ROPE.
  4. Analysis of the ROPE with the BASELINE patterns typically finds a large number of subroutines which have remained essentially the same between the BASELINE and ROPE, but which may have moved to different addresses.
 Since those subroutines have remained essentially the same, the analysis can also deduce the addresses in the ROPE of many erasable variables and fixed-memory constants which have also moved somewhat in the ROPE from their locations in the BASELINE.
  5. For items which have simply moved, their source code can essentially be pasted into the ROPE directly from the BASELINE.
  6. For those subroutines which have *not* been matched, they will often reside in expected locations in the gaps between the subroutines that *were* matched, but weren't found because instructions were added, changed, or deleted.